Yuan-998/yuan-998.github.io/_posts/2023-1-20-Log-Structured-Merge-Tree.md

 ### MemTable and Immutable MemTable
 MemTable is a in-memory skip list.
 When a MemTable is full, it will become immutable and wait to be flushed to disk.

+### Log
+The log is append-only and stored on disk as well.
+It serves as backup in case of system crash.

+There are two types of logs: `UNDO` and `REDO` log.
+The updates to LSM-tree are abstracted into commands and appended in the end of the log.

 ### SSTable
-SSTable are stored on disk and they are ordered so to be able to offer a quick binary search.
+SSTable are stored on disk and they are internally ordered so to be able to offer a quick binary search.

 ### Flush and Compaction
+Compaction is performed asynchronously in the background without blocking the writes. **Garbage collection** is done during compaction as well.

 #### Flush / Minor Compaction
 <figure>
   <img